ethereum/portal-network-specs/merry-go-round.md

 The network exposes request/response primatives for:

-* retrieving a node's proof of the state from a recent epoch boundary, likely bounded by a range of keys within the trie.
+* retrieving a node's proof of the state at a recent epoch boundary, likely bounded by a range of keys within the trie.
 * retrieving a a node's proof diff that allows you to update their state proof to either a newer state root or the latest epoch boundary.